Build an inline checkout

 Before you begin

-Choose a type of checkout
+Choose a checkout implementation

 This tutorial walks through creating an inline checkout.
 You can also create overlay checkouts, which let you launch a checkout in just a few lines of code.